Department of Cognitive Science

 About the Department of Cognitive Science

-The Department of Cognitive Science is led by the Head, Professor Anne Castles, who along with an excellent team of colleagues and HDR students, offers an outstanding cognitive science research and research training program at Macquarie University.
+The Department of Cognitive Science is led by the Head, Professor Genevieve McArthur, who along with an excellent team of colleagues and HDR students, offers an outstanding cognitive science research and research training program at Macquarie University.
 The Cognitive Science field at Macquarie University scored 5 on the 2010 Excellence in Research for Australia rankings, confirming our position as the leading concentration of cognitive scientists in Australia.

 The Department of Cognitive Science was established in recognition of the strength of cognitive science which was provided by the Macquarie Centre for Cognitive Science (MACCS).
 MACCS was established on January 1, 2000 with funding for 9 years from the Australian Research Council under the Council's Special Research Centre scheme.
 Steered by Professor Max Coltheart, MACCS was established to carry out research and PhD supervision in cognitive science.
 The major aim of MACCS was to conduct research in three general domains of cognition: Belief, Visual Cognition and Language to learn more about typical and atypical (developmental and acquired difficulties) cognitive processes.